Large deviation bounds for the Airy point process: Introduction

 \section{Introduction}

-The Airy point process, introduced by Tracy and Widom in \cite{TW}, is a simple determinantal point process on $\mathbb{R}$ which arises as a limit of rescaled eigenvalue configuration of Gaussian unitary ensemble (GUE) near its spectral edge.
+The Airy point process, introduced by Tracy and Widom in \cite{TW}, is a simple determinantal point process on $\mathbb{R}$ which arises as the limit of rescaled eigenvalue configuration of the Gaussian unitary ensemble (GUE) near its spectral edge.
 The correlation kernel of the Airy point process is given by

-In the sequel, we denote by $a_1>a_2>\cdots$ the ordered points of the Airy point process.
-For an introduction to determinantal point processes and in particular the Airy point process, we refer to \cite[Section 4.2]{AGZ}.
-Moreover, in \cite{RRV}, Airy point process is also related to the stochastic Airy operator $H_{\beta}$ with $\beta=2$ (the point configuration of the Airy point process has the same distribution as the negated spectrum of the stochastic Airy operator), and is further related to a diffusion via Riccati transform.
-We also refer to \cite{Sos}, \cite{Buf}, \cite{Cla}, etc. for more recent developments.
+where $\text{Ai}(x)$ is the Airy function.
+The Airy point process plays a central role in random matrix theory and integrable probability.
+For example, it is the universal limit of rescaled eigenvalues near the soft edge of a wide class of random matrix ensembles \cite{BEY, DG, For, Sos2}, and describes the largest parts of random partitions picked from the Plancherel measure \cite{BOO} as well as the liquid-solid transition in random tiling models \cite{Joh}.
+The Airy point process is also part of the Airy line ensemble \cite{CH, PS}, a universal object in Kardar-Parisi-Zhang universality.
+For an introduction to determinantal point processes including the Airy point process, we refer to \cite[Section 4.2]{AGZ}.
+We also refer the reader to, for example, \cite{Buf, CC2, Cla, Sos} for recent developments on the Airy point process.

-Recently, it is proposed in \cite{CGKLT} that large deviation principle (LDP) of the Airy point process can be used to derive lower tail of the KPZ equation:
+The Airy point process is also connected to the stochastic Airy operator $H_{\beta}$ (where $\beta>0$ is a parameter) introduced in \cite{RRV}.
+The spectrum of the stochastic Airy operator describes the limiting rescaled eigenvalue configuration near the spectral edge of $\beta$-ensembles (see e.g. \cite{BEY,DE,KRV,RRV})---an important family of random tridiagonal matrix ensembles that are connected to Calogero-Sutherland quantum systems and Jack polynomials.
+When $\beta=2$, the negative of the spectrum of $H_{\beta}$ has the same distribution as the point configuration of the Airy point process.
+Formal definitions of the Airy point process and the stochastic Airy operator, together with relevant background materials, will be presented in Section \ref{Sect.n} of this article.